 - Catch Phrase: "Your Angel of Death awaits."

-- Continuity Nod: The socialite angry at Bruce for dumping her had previously appeared in the episode "Joker's Wild", wearing the same evening dress, Opera Gloves, and fur wrap.
+- Continuity Nod: The socialite angry at Bruce for dumping her had previously appeared in the episode "Joker's Wild", wearing the same hairstyle, evening dress, High Class Gloves, and fur wrap.

 - Deadpan Snarker:

 - Alfred.Alfred: What rot, sir!
 Why, you’re the very model of sanity.
 Oh by the way, I pressed your tights and put away your exploding gas balls.

 Bruce: (grinning) Thank you, Alfred.

 - Joker during the scene where Valestra tries to hire him to kill Batman.Joker: (yawns) What do I look like, pest control ?